ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 This confirms that authentication is working.
 But, you also need to verify that the endpoint works with an authenticated user.

 So, create another test called __Get_returns_HTTP_200_OK_and_name_if_authenticated__.
-It should do the same thing as the previous test, but assert that the returned status code is 200 OK, and that the payload is the logged in users name.
+It should do the same thing as the previous test, but assert that the returned status code is 200 OK, and that the payload is the logged-in user's name.

 ```csharp
 [Fact]